pedropscf/3-insiders-clustering/README.md

 ### Exploratory data analysis

 The initial EDA had the main objective of searching for outlier customers, on the different distributions of the features and their relation (and correlation).
-The pandas-profilling report (**INSERT THE LINK HERE**) were used to speed up the process and for the relation between variables, the pairplot of the most informational features were used to understand the relation between features.
+The pandas-profilling report (**[link to access the file](https://github.com/pedropscf/3-insiders-clustering/blob/0c7ca6264ebb45115b8a66c4efd6e25487434f35/reports/univariate_output.html)**) were used to speed up the process and for the relation between variables, the pairplot of the most informational features were used to understand the relation between features.

 ### Feature selection, transformation and embedding space